aheirich/AMI2/doc/protocol.md

 class ProtocolHandler is the base class.

 ## EPICS
-Experimental Physics and Industrial Control System (EPICS) is a DOE supported protocol. class EPICSProtocolHandler: supports EPICS
+<a href="https://epics.anl.gov">Experimental Physics and Industrial Control System</a> (EPICS) is a DOE supported protocol.
+class EPICSProtocolHandler: supports EPICS

 ## TCP/IP
 class TCPIPProtocolHandler: provides support for raw socket communication.